tcg/vscode-toggle-settings/README.md

 toggle *to*.
 No need to specify the "un-toggled" state, as this extension uses your existing (or default) settings values when switching back.

-Here's an example (and in fact, the default settings that will be toggled):
+Here's an example of the settings I use (based on settings that [kentcdodds](https://github.com/kentcdodds) shows [for doing screencasts](https://www.youtube.com/watch?v=IHMkIdmvD9c)):

 ```json
 "toggleSettingsChanges.settingsToToggle": {